-Professor Gore was a founder Senior Investigator of the National Institute for Health Research and has recently stepped down from being Chairman of the Department of Health’s Gene Therapy Advisory Committee.
+Professor Gore was a founder Senior Investigator of the National Institute for Health Research and a former Chairman of the Department of Health’s Gene Therapy Advisory Committee.
 He is a past President of the UK Melanoma Study Group and a past Chair of the National Cancer Research Institute’s Melanoma Clinical Studies Group.

 He is the editor of the Gynaecological Cancer Section of Current Opinion in Oncology and has served on the editorial board of several journals including the Journal of Clinical Oncology.
-He has published over 400 articles and edited eight textbooks.
+He has published over 500 articles and edited ten textbooks.

-Professor Gore’s main research interests are the development of novel therapeutics in ovarian cancer, melanoma and renal cell carcinoma, particularly in the area of biologics, gene therapy and targeted agents.
+Professor Gore’s main research interests are the development of novel therapeutics in ovarian cancer, melanoma and renal cell carcinoma, particularly in the area of immunotherapy, gene therapy and targeted agents.